blakeruprecht/blakeruprecht.github.io/README.md

 - CSS (.css) is the language used to *style* the text, to make it pretty colors, change fonts, and to place the text on the page in specific places
 - JavaScript (.js) is the language used to make pages "dynamic", which means moving/changing elements, like day/night switches, pages that change format for mobile view, and all of the other junk you typically see on websites that make them slow.
 - A static-site generator takes in the HTML/CSS/JS that I wrote, and adds a little bit of code to put it all together.
 They're very simple.
 - WordPress and other content management systems (CMS) take plain-text and do a bunch of crazy magic to keep people from writing their own code.
 Since I'm a C.S.
-Master, I don't need this junk.
+Magician, I don't need this junk.

 How this website works:
 - I write posts in Markdown (.md), which is similar to HTML but way easier to write in.